RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Numerical results

 In summary, while on the liver dataset, the templates look similar, the Riemannian regularization is required for the rectangles dataset to learn a template that fits the data distribution.
 Hence, the Riemannian LDDMM regularization allows for more flexibility in learning a template shape that resembles the data.
+Moreover, on data with a clear Riemannian prior that not only promotes small $\norm{v}_{L^2(\Omega)}$, such as a rigidity prior, the Riemannian LDDMM regularization is preferred.